 Identifying and valuing trade secrets is only useful if you also understand the risks that could erode or destroy that value.
 Key risk areas include:

 Protection adequacy.
-Do the target’s protective measures meet the “reasonable measures” standard required by MUTSA (Minn.
+Do the target’s protective measures meet the “efforts that are reasonable under the circumstances” standard required by MUTSA (Minn.
 Stat. § 325C.01, subd.
 5)?
 If not, some or all of the identified trade secrets may not qualify for legal protection—meaning you’re paying for assets that can’t be defended in court.

 Employee retention risk.
 Which employees hold critical trade secret knowledge?
 Are they under employment agreements with restrictive covenants?
 What is the likelihood they’ll stay post-acquisition?
 If key employees leave and take proprietary knowledge with them, the trade secrets’ value may evaporate.